JesseSegall/Bark/README.md

-# CS-546-Final-Project
+# Bark
-Final project for CS546 - A full stack web app.
-A pet sitting app.
+A full stack web app that connects pet owners with availble pet sitters.